Mauroleao/Mauroleao/README.md

   </a>
 </p>

-## 📂 O Que Você Vai Encontrar Aqui
+## 📂 What You Will Find Here

-- **Projetos e Repositórios**: Códigos-fonte e projetos em Python, C#, HTML, CSS e JavaScript.
+- **Projects and Repositories**: Source codes and projects in Python, C#, HTML, CSS, and JavaScript.
-- **Exemplos de Código**: Trechos e projetos demonstrando técnicas e habilidades diversas.
+- **Code Examples**: Snippets and projects demonstrating various techniques and skills.
-- **Documentação**: Instruções e guias para utilizar e contribuir para os projetos.
+- **Documentation**: Instructions and guides to use and contribute to the projects.

-## 📬 Contato
+## 📬 Contact

-Sinta-se à vontade para entrar em contato se tiver dúvidas ou sugestões!
+Feel free to reach out if you have any questions or suggestions!

-- **E-mail**: bouwmanleao@gmail.com
+- **Email**: bouwmanleao@gmail.com
 - **LinkedIn**: LinkedIn

-Obrigado por visitar o meu perfil!
+Thank you for visiting my profile!

-*Explore e aproveite os projetos!* 🚀
+*Explore and enjoy the projects!* 🚀